puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 This script will detect the OS on which it is running, set up an apt, yum, or zipper repo that refers back to the Puppet master, and then pull down and install the `pe-agent` packages.
 It will also create a basic `puppet.conf`, and kick off a puppet run.

-> After the installation is complete, continue on to [Signing Agent Certificates](#signing-agent-certificates)
+> After the installation is complete, continue on to [Signing Agent Certificates](#signing-agent-certificates).

 **Scenario 2**: The OS/architecture of the Puppet master and the agent node are different.